 Governor Juan Babauta says the ash and cloud poses a continuing threat to the waters and air space around Anatahan.

 Ray Chong, a geophysicist at the Emergency Management Office says the eruptions have come as a shock to everyone.

 "there's no historical data, for the last eruption. ...It's been dormant for a very long time, unfortunately, the seismic signal was coming in very static so we couldn't see if there was any pre-eruption activity."

-Ray Chong says a representative from his office, who flew over the island, saw the local village was covered in ash.
+Ray Chong says a representative from his office flew over the island yesterday and saw the local village was covered in ash.

-Mr Chong says its 15 or so inhabitants were off-island when the eruption occurred.
+Mr Chong says the 15 or so inhabitants were off-island when the eruption occurred.